 - Interest paid on home mortgages of up to $750,000, excluding home equity loans that are not used to "buy, build, or improve" the property.
 This deduction, too, is reduced for married taxpayers filing separate returns.
 Married separate filers are limited to $375,000 in indebtedness.
 These numbers are down form what they were in 2017, and the rule about home equity loans is new for the 2018 tax year as well.

 - Contributions and donations made to qualified organizations up to 60% of your AGI.
 This is up from 50% in 2017.
 Excess charitable contributions can be carried over to future years' tax returns for up to five years.

 - Gambling losses, but only to the extent of gambling winnings

-Changes in 2018
+Another Change in 2018

-For example, a casualty and theft itemized deduction existed through tax year 2017, but you can no longer claim a deduction for theft losses, and casualty losses are limited to those that occur within a federally-declared national disaster area.
+A casualty and theft itemized deduction existed through tax year 2017, but you can no longer claim a deduction for theft losses, and casualty losses are limited to those that occur within a federally-declared national disaster area.
 That flood that wiped out all your new furniture might not qualify any longer unless the president declared that the event was a national disaster.